CoinFabrik/AEPaymentApplication/hub/README.md

 This is a real-life configuration example.

+First clone the repository from: https://gitlab.com/coinfabrik.com/aehu://github.com/CoinFabrik/AEPaymentApplication

- 1. First create an account for the server (it search for file named hub).
+ 1. Create an account for the server (it search for file named hub).
 Hub will try to use empty or "1234" password to open the created wallet file:

 ```bash
 $ aecli account create hub